ERDDAP

 EDDTableCopy.

-C) For every ERDDAP-able data source that has a low-bandwidth server
+C) For every ERDDAP-able data source

-(or is a slow service for
+(or is a slow service for other reasons),

-other reasons), consider setting up another ERDDAP and storing a copy of the dataset
+consider setting up another ERDDAP and storing a copy of the dataset

-on that ERDDAP's hard drives using
+on that ERDDAP's hard drives, perhaps with

 EDDGridCopy